jespino/django-lot/README.rst

 .. image:: https://pypip.in/d/django-lot/badge.png
     :target: https://crate.io/packages/django-lot

-Django Fast Authentication Request over Token easy the creation of token based logins.
-Can be on-time-logins, temporary valid logins or permanent logins, always based on your settings.
+Django Login over Token easy the creation of token based logins.
+Can be one-time-logins, temporary valid logins or permanent logins, always based on your settings.

 How to install
 --------------